-EG-184 Mechanical Properties of Materials Credits: 10 Session: 2022/23 January-June
+EG-184 Mechanical Properties of Materials

-Credits: 10 Session: 2022/23 January-June Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr HL Cockings, Prof MT Whittaker Format: Lectures 20 hours Office hours 10 hours Directed private study 40 hours Preparation for assessment 30 hours Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.
+Lecturer(s): Dr HL Cockings, Prof MT Whittaker

+Format: Lectures - 30 hours.
+Office hours - 10 hours.
+Directed private study - 30 hours.
+Preparation for assessment - 30 hours.
+Contact hours will be delivered through on-campus activities such as lectures and example classes.

 Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus. indy also have the opportunity to engage with online versions of sessions derivered on earlpus.

 Lecture based at university campus.

 Module Aims: The course provides a basic understanding of the relationship between the microstructure and the mechanical properties of metals.
 It will build on certain aspects of mechanical performance introduced in EG-180 (Introduction to Materials Engineering) and provide a reference point for supplementary modules in Years 2 and 3.

+Module Content:

-Module Content: - Deformation processes in crystals.
+- Deformation processes in crystals.
 Fundamentals of elastic and plastic deformation and the stress-strain curve, the theoretical shear stress and critical resolved shear stress.
+[2]

-[2] - Introduction to stress corrosion cracking [1] - The concept of dislocations.
+- Introduction to stress corrosion cracking [1]

+- The concept of dislocations.
 Description of edge, screw and mixed dislocations and dislocation loops, and the definition of the Burgers vector.
+[2]

-[2] - The role of dislocations and pile-ups in work hardening and the corresponding stress-strain characteristics of materials.
-[2] - Definition of the Hall-Petch equation and the role of grain size on mechanical properties [2] - Precipitation and particle strengthening in metals.
-[1] - Deformation of crystalline solids and the role of cold and hot work in metals and alloys, annealing - recovery, recrystallisation and grain growth.
-[2] - Elementary description of fracture in a range of ductile and brittle materials.
+- The role of dislocations and pile-ups in work hardening and the corresponding stress-strain characteristics of materials.
+[2]

+- Definition of the Hall-Petch equation and the role of grain size on mechanical properties [2]

+- Precipitation and particle strengthening in metals.
+[1]

+- Deformation of crystalline solids and the role of cold and hot work in metals and alloys, annealing - recovery, recrystallisation and grain growth.
+[2]

+- Elementary description of fracture in a range of ductile and brittle materials.
 Ductile voids, brittle cleavage and the transition of fracture behaviour with temperature, concept of toughness.
+[2]

-[2] - Basic fatigue crack initiation mechanisms, fracture surface features under fatigue loading, Stage I and II cracks.
-[3] - Introduction to creep and creep fracture.
+- Basic fatigue crack initiation mechanisms, fracture surface features under fatigue loading, Stage I and II cracks.
+[3]

+- Introduction to creep and creep fracture.
 Distinctions between low and high temperature creep.
-[1] - Temperature capabilities of materials - case study of an aero gas turbine.
-[2] Intended Learning Outcomes: After completing this module you should be able to: - Describe the relationship between microstructure and the resulting mechanical response measured on the macroscopic scale.
-Relate atomic / microstructural details to macroscopic behaviour. - Describe the elastic and plastic deformation mechanisms in crystalline materials. - Discuss alloy strengthening mechanisms and basic fracture mechanisms. - Appreciate the important parameters describing mechanical behaviour and compare and contrast the performance of a range of engineering alloys. - Undertake basic manipulation of stresses to determine stress fields. - Relate fracture surface details to failure behaviour.
-Assessment: Examination 1 (80%) Assignment 1 (20%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: 2 hour written examination at end of semester (80%) Assignment 1 - continuous assessment (20%) Moderation approach to main assessment: Universal second marking as check or audit Assessment Feedback: Written feedback is provided on coursework assignments.
+[1]

+- Temperature capabilities of materials - case study of an aero gas turbine.
+[2]

+Intended Learning Outcomes: After completing this module you should be able to:

+- Describe the relationship between microstructure and the resulting mechanical response measured on the macroscopic scale.
+Relate atomic / microstructural details to macroscopic behaviour.

+- Describe the elastic and plastic deformation mechanisms in crystalline materials.

+- Discuss alloy strengthening mechanisms and basic fracture mechanisms.

+- Appreciate the important parameters describing mechanical behaviour and compare and contrast the performance of a range of engineering alloys.

+- Undertake basic manipulation of stresses to determine stress fields.

+- Relate fracture surface details to failure behaviour.

+Resit Assessment: Examination (Resit instrument) (100%)

+Assessment Description: 2 hour written examination at end of semester (80%)

+Assignment 1 - continuous assessment (10%)

+Assignment 2 - continuous assessment (10%)

+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

+Assessment Feedback: Written feedback is provided on coursework assignments.

 General module feedback provided on written examination.

 Verbal feedback provided through example classes.

 Failure Redemption: 100% supplementary examination in August.

+Reading List: Callister, William D.; Rethwisch, David G., Materials science and engineering / William D. Callister, Jr., and David G. Rethwisch., 2014.ISBN: 9781118319222

+Ashby, M. F. author., Jones, David R. H. (David Rayner Hunkin), 1945- author., Engineering materials 1 : an introduction to properties, applications and design, Butterworth Heinemann is an imprint of Elsevier, 2012.ISBN: 9780080966656

+Ashby, M. F., Jones, David R. H. (David Rayner Hunkin), 1945-, Engineering materials 1 : an introduction to properties, applications and design, Elsevier Butterworth-Heinemann, 2005.ISBN: 9780750663809 Shackelford, James F. author, Introduction to materials science for engineers, Pearson, 2016.ISBN: 9780273793984

+Hull, Derek., Bacon, D. J., Introduction to dislocations / D. Hull and D.J.
+Bacon., Butterworth-Heinemann,, 2011.ISBN: 9780080966724